feldeh/image-detection-api/README.md

 # Image Detection API

-Image Detection API is a FastAPI based application that enables users to upload images and performs object detection on the uploaded images.
-The application uses the Ultralytics YOLOv8 model for object detection.
+This is a program that leverages the Ultralytics YOLOv8 object detection model to accurately identify and locate objects within an image.
+It provides a user interface for uploading an image and obtaining an annotated version that highlights and classifies various objects.

 ## Features